longqishi223/EC-Engineering-Journey/README.md

 # EC-Engineering-Journey

-Waiting for joining a job is very difficult, that is the main reason why I need this project to keep progeressing and learning.
-Let us go and do ourseleves!
+Waiting for joining a job is very difficult, that is the main reason why I need this project to keep progressing and learning.
+Let us go and do ourselves!

 ---